leoNeedsLeon/Insta_Clone/README.md

 # Node.js Insta Clone

-This is a user instagram clone app using Node.js, Express, Passport and Mongoose.
+This is a instagram clone app using Node.js, Express, Passport and Mongoose.

 ### Usage